 For lovers of minimalism in camera design, the Leica M series is a classic.
 The latest digital iteration of a series that harks back all the way to 1955 brings a number of number of innovations in a sleek and traditional body.

-It boasts a 60 megapixel sensor, but, since that can eat up a lot of processing power, if you want to make things a little quicker, you can choose to output raw files at 36 or 18 megapixels instead, allowing you to choose the best resolution for the situation.
+It has a 60 megapixel sensor – great, but which can eat up a lot of processing power.
+To speed things up a little, you can output raw files at 36 or 18 megapixels instead, allowing you to choose the best resolution for a situation.

 We found in our review that, like other M series cameras before it, the M11 uses an ultra-robust design which is simply lovely to look at; as well as to use.
 Using a rangefinder takes a bit of getting used to – manual focusing via the viewfinder doesn’t always yield perfect results, particularly if you’re used to shooting with more modern techniques, but it’s special when you nail it.

-We found that the M11 was capable of producing superb images, and if you really do want the best of the best – and have the budget to go with it, this is a camera that is surely at the top of many a photographer’s wish list.
+We found that the M11 produced superb images, and if you really do want the best of the best – and have the budget to go with it – this camera surely sits at the top of many a photographer’s wish list.

-Another two notable stablemates from the M11 line up are the recently announced the new Leica M11-D with the rear LCD screen replaced in favour of a large ISO dial, inviting you to focus on the act of photography, and the Leica M11-P the firm’s first camera with Content Credentials hardware added.
+Two notable stablemates from the M11 lineup are the recent (September 2024) Leica M11-D with a large ISO dial replacing the rear LCD screen, and the Leica M11-P: the firm’s first camera with Content Credentials hardware added.

 Read our full Leica M11 review.